The Conversations Families Avoid Until It's Too Late

 People often wait for perfect words

 Many people carry explanations they hope their family understands someday.
+The tragedy isn't always what happened.
+Sometimes it's simply that no explanation was ever left behind for anyone to find.

 Some truths are easier to share at the right time.